 Lastly, the presence of a meniscus tear and arthritis changes can be important.
 What specific treatment is needed for the meniscus can have a large effect.
 Most meniscus tears cannot be repaired (meaning sewn back together).
 The vast majority of meniscus surgeries involve trimming out the torn part, as the tear configuration and location is such that a repair would not heal.
 In theory, removing some of the meniscus, which acts as a shock absorber in the knee, could lead to arthritis changes down the road.

 Also, the presence of arthritis changes at the time of surgery could suggest that the athlete will have some pain even after he or she has returned to full activity.
 As we have talked about in other posts, surgeons can look at the degenerative changes to the articular cartilage and try to smooth them out with a shaver.
 But this does not restore them to normal cartilage.
 While we have some treatments that might help small areas of cartilage damage, we have nothing reliable that reverses more diffuse changes back to normal cartilage.
-That doesn’t mean that the athlete cannot run, but it is important in a long-term sense.
+That doesn’t mean that the athlete cannot run after ACL surgery, but it is important in a long-term sense.